utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Erase Memory
 ^^^^^^^^^^^^

 The satellite erases the flash memory (sets every byte to 0xFF, i.e. all 1's) starting at the specified address and for the specified number of bytes.
+The maximum number of bytes that can be erased in one command is 106 bytes (to match the Read Memory command).

 - Message type - 0x05
 - Argument 1 - starting address (in bytes)